bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/project.md

 working on for your project week.

-# Ideas for data storytelling - Idea 1
+# Idea for data storytelling:
+# Price Discrimination and Profitability at a Self-Service Automobile Recyling Yard

 ## You

-What do you care about?
+### What do you care about?
-Intuition, gut feelings, hunches - fast thinking, System 1 thinking, rapid cognition Small business
-Use of data in small business
-Statistics
-North American archaeology
-Education
-Artificial intelligence
-Demographics, especially fertility rates
-The end of civilization
-Theology
-Loving my neighbor as myself
-Bringing others to Christ
-Perfecting the Saints
-Serving others
+Proving that data can be important even in very old-school businesses, such as fast-food restaurants, citrus farming, and self-service automobile recycling (also known as junkyards)

 What do you know about?
-Document management, entrepreneurship
-Religions of the world
-Christianity
-Hero's Journey
-Self-reliance
-Developmental cognitive neuroscience
-Software management
-Kombucha home brewing
-Sourdough baking
-Small-scale solar power plants
-Rucking
+Operations at Nevada and Utah Pic-A-Parts, Sun Pacific, and Stewart Restaurant Group Ownership, management, and possession dynamics at the above Software used at the above

-What decisions do you face?
+What decisions do they face?
+Whether to invest in solutions to collect and analyze data Whether to invest in IT at all
-How to get Blnqr written
+How to price their products
-Finding a job
+What product mix to produce and sell
-How to become a great data scientist
+How to invest in advertising
-Should we move? if so, where?
-What path can take me to writing a book.
-Working title: "Artificial Intelligence and the Gospel of Jesus Christ"

 ## Seven templates